pbernet/akka_streams_tutorial/README.md

 * `/completions`      (text-davinci-003) used as fallback,
   see [Doc](https://beta.openai.com/docs/api-reference/completions/create)

-Akka streams helps in these areas:
+Pekko streams helps in these areas:

 * Easy workflow modelling
 * Scene splitting with `session windows`.
 All blocks of a scene are grouped in one session and thus translated in one